 A Constant Evolution

-As the NFL has learned more about player health and safety, the league has changed the rules to evolve the game and seek to improve protections for players.
-Since 2002 alone, the NFL has made 42 rules changes intended to eliminate dangerous tactics and reduce the risk of injuries.
+As the NFL learns more about player health and safety, the league evaluates and changes rules to evolve the game and try to improve protections for players.
+Since 2002 alone, the NFL has made 49 rules changes intended to eliminate potentially dangerous tactics and reduce the risk of injuries.

 - All chop blocks are prohibited.